MaplePHP/Prompts/README.md

      ```php
      "confirm" => [
          "type" => "confirm",
-         "message

-" => "Do you wish to continue?"
+         "message" => "Do you wish to continue?"
      ]
      ```